-In this study, the downward irradiance measured by the SPN-1 unshaded center detector was compared with the integrated downward irradiance from the SMART-Albedometer between 300-1,800 nm wavelengths in Figure 16.
-Only measurements from flight legs, where the G1 and

-HALO flew near side-by-side and at the same altitude were taken into consideration for analysis.
-In Figure 16, the top panel shows the time series of SPN-1 measurements, and the bottom panel shows the time series of SMART-Albedometer measurements.
-The black dots represented all data, and the blue circles identified data when the navigation condition was within +/- 1 degree from the horizontal level.
-The large scatter in the data between 15:12-15:28 and 15:35-15:40 is mainly due to the different sensor trajectories during the maneuvering of the aircraft to get to the coordinated flight position.
+In this study, the downward irradiance measured by the SPN1 unshaded center detector was compared with the integrated downward irradiance from the SMART-Albedometer between 300 and 1800 nm wavelengths in Fig. 16.
+Only measurements from flight legs where the G1 and HALO flew nearly side by side and at the same altitude were taken into consideration for analysis.
+Figure 16a shows the time series of SPN1 measurements, and Fig. 16b shows the time series of SMART-Albedometer measurements.
+The black dots represented all data, and the blue circles identified data when the navigation condition was within $\pm 1^{\circ}$ from the horizontal level.
+The large scatter in the data between 15:12-15:28 and 15:35-15:40 UTC is mainly due to the different sensor trajectories during the maneuvering of the aircraft to get to the coordinated flight position.
 Because of the difference of each aircraft position from horizontal, the measured signal varied from the signal of the direct component of sunlight.
 Each sensor might look at different directions of the sky or different parts of the clouds.
 In addition, both aircraft flew under scattered clouds, and this uneven sunlight blocking is another contribution to the "drop-off" behavior in the time series plots of the downward irradiance.

-Comparing the G1 and HALO measurements between 15:15-1:55 using the restricted navigation criteria in Figure S15, we observed that the G1 SPN1 irradiance is slightly higher than the integrated irradiance from the SMART-Albedometer.
-We estimated the weighted irradiance using the NCAR tropospheric ultraviolet and visible (TUV) radiation model (at 15:42:00 on Sep 9, 2014) and confirmed that the spectral variation in the instruments is the main contribution to the difference in the comparison.
+Comparing the G1 and HALO measurements between 15:15 and 01:55 UTC using the restricted navigation criteria in Fig. S14, we observed that the G1 SPN1 irradiance is slightly higher than the integrated irradiance from the SMART-Albedometer.
+We used the National Center for Atmospheric Research (NCAR) tropospheric ultraviolet and visible (TUV) radiation model estimated the weighted irradiance at 15:42:00 UTC on 9 September 2014 and confirm that the spectral variation in the instruments is the main contribution to the difference in the comparison.